Tit for tat: Problems

+Variants

 Tit for two tats

 Tit for two tats is similar to tit for tat, but allows the opponent to defect from the agreed upon strategy twice before the player retaliates.
 This aspect makes the player using the tit for tat strategy appear more "forgiving" to the opponent.

 In a tit for tat strategy, once an opponent defects, the tit for tat player immediately responds by defecting on the next move.
 This has the unfortunate consequence of causing two retaliatory strategies to continuously defect against each other resulting in a poor outcome for both players.
 A tit for two tats player will let the first defection go unchallenged as a means to avoid the "death spiral" of the previous example.
 If the opponent defects twice in a row, the tit for two tats player will respond by defecting.

 This strategy was put forward by Robert Axelrod during his second round of computer simulations at RAND.
 After analyzing the results of the first experiment, he determined that had a participant entered the tit for two tats strategy it would have emerged with a higher cumulative score than any other program.
 As a result, he himself entered it with high expectations in the second tournament.
 Unfortunately, owing to the more aggressive nature of the programs entered in the second round, which were able to take advantage of its highly forgiving nature, tit for two tats did significantly worse (in the game-theory sense) than tit for tat.

+Generous tit for tat

+Generous tit for tat is a variation of the tit-for-tat strategy that introduces a mechanism for forgiveness to prevent long cycles of mutual defection.
+In a standard tit-for-tat scenario, if one player defects due to a mistake, miscommunication, or "noise" in the system, the other player will defect in the next round.
+This can lead to a "death spiral" of endless retaliation where both players defect continuously, resulting in poor outcomes for both.

+Generous tit for tat attempts to solve this by occasionally cooperating even after the opponent has defected.
+The strategy generally follows three rules: